yuvaldori/gigaspaces-wiki-jekyll/xap100sec/gigaspaces-spring-based-security-bridge.markdown

 {% endhighlight %}

 {% info %}
- When running a standalone test, you will need to include the following jars in your classpath: <GigaSpaces root>/lib/optional/security/spring-security-core-\*.jar , <GigaSpaces root>/lib/optional/spring/\*.jar , <GigaSpaces root>/lib/required/\*.jar
+ When running a standalone test, you will need to include the following jars in your classpath: <XAP root>/lib/optional/security/spring-security-core-\*.jar , <XAP root>/lib/optional/spring/\*.jar , <XAP root>/lib/required/\*.jar
 {% endinfo %}

 # GigaSpaces Security Authorities